Honda Odyssey (international): Fifth generation (RC; 2013)

 The fifth-generation Odyssey for the international market was teased on the website on 26 September 2013, and went on sale in Japan on 1 November 2013.
-However, long before that, Honda showcased a concept car called the Concept M which was presented at the 2013 Shanghai Motor Show.
+However, long before that, Honda showcased a concept car called the Concept M which was presented at the 2013 Shanghai Auto Show.
 The rear hinged side doors were changed to dual power sliding doors, much like most other minivans by Japanese automakers today.
-It's now bigger than its predecessors and for seven-seater variants, premium cradle seats with ottomans are offered on the second row.
+It is now bigger than its predecessors and for seven-seater variants, premium cradle seats with ottomans are offered on the second row.
 The new RC1 (2WD) & RC2 (4WD) models are available in either seven-seater or eight-seater.
 It is powered by Honda's newly developed 2.4-litre i-VTEC Earth Dreams engine which produces 175 PS and 225 Nm.
 Direct-injection is added in the range-topping Absolute grade which increases output to 190 PS and 237 Nm.
 The 2.4L Earth Dreams engine provides fuel economy of 14.0 km/L as calculated from Japan's JC08 mode test cycle.
+Its suspensions were switched from four-wheel double wishbone used in the four previous generations to a MacPherson strut in the front and a torsion beam in the rear.

 In Japan, this model also replaced the first-generation Elysion to compete against Toyota Alphard and Nissan Elgrand in the full-size luxury MPV category.